-Meanwhile, a lot of company’s building (digital) products have embraced (or at least accepted) the positive impact user testing can have on the product development process.
-But just because you somehow involve users into your processes, doesn’t mean you’re doing it right.
+Meanwhile, a lot of company’s building (digital) products have embraced (or at least accepted) the positive impact user testing can have in the product development process.
+But just because you somehow involve users into your operations, doesn’t mean you’re doing it right.

 Personally, I had the luck to get great teaching into the art of user testing from my former colleagues Britta and Anne.
-And while you can and have to divide user testing into its separate domains (research, deep interviewing, usability testing), I want to point out 3 very common misconceptions which I stumble upon in early discussions.
+And while you can and have to divide user testing into its separate domains (research, deep interviewing, usability testing), I want to point out three widespread misconceptions which I stumble upon in early discussions.

 Focus Groups are the shit!

 Nope, they’re not.
-They’re actually one of the worst ways to get feedback on your product or getting to real user struggles (right behind building assumptions just on your own behavior).
-When it comes to pointing out failures of a product or negative struggles, people are her animals.
+Focus groups are one of the worst ways to get feedback on your product or getting to real user struggles (right behind building assumptions just on your behavior).
+When it comes to pointing out failures of a product, people are herd animals.
 They’ll follow the most common opinion in the room and will be too embarrassed to be the first ones acknowledging a mistake or flaw.

-Only personal situations and a comfy and trustworthy environment will bring you closer to see the real behavior of people and hear about their true struggles.
+Only personal situations and a comfy and trustworthy environment will bring you closer to see the real behavior of people and hear about their real struggles.

 If you want to have the room full of like-minded customers of yours as part of your product creation process, I instead recommend the format of Co-Creation Sessions.